| Title: | Generalized Additive Latent and Mixed Models |

 Further arguments passed on to other methods.
 Currently not used. |

 Summary printed to screen.
-Invisibly returns the argument x
+Invisibly returns the argument x.

-for the summary function and print()
+summary.galamm() for the summary function and print() for the

 generic.